matusso/website/content/posts/bookface/index.md

 [SUCCESS!!]
 8748 9893 6786 3443
 ```

+Now we have the right order!
+We can verify it..

 ```bash
 $ knock 10.10.213.66 8748 9893 6786 3443 && nmap -sV -p22 10.10.213.66
 Starting Nmap 7.80 ( https://nmap.org ) at 2020-02-10 19:55 CET